 “Sec.
 5b.
 Public health emergency response grants.

 “(a) Upon the Mayor’s declaration of a public health emergency pursuant to section 5a, and for a period not exceeding 90 days after the end of the public health emergency, the Mayor may, notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
-Official Code § 1-328.11 et seq.), and in the Mayor’s sole discretion, issue a grant or loan to a program or organization to assist the District in responding to the public health emergency, including a grant or loan for the purpose of:
+Official Code § 1-328.11 et seq.), and in the Mayor’s sole discretion, issue a grant or loan to a program, organization, business, or entity to assist the District in responding to the public health emergency, including a grant or loan for the purpose of:

 “(1) Increasing awareness and participation in disease investigation and contact tracing;